Top 3 Ideas to Simplify Your Nature Photography Composition

 Learn to Organize Your Nature Photography Composition

 Rules of photography composition often makes the aesthetics of a photo better, but they do not make the photos simpler.
-To make the photo simple, you must know how our brain categorizes and organizes information.
-Gestalt principles describe how we group similar elements, recognize patterns, and simplify complex images when we perceive objects.
-By using this knowledge, we are able to simplify our nature photography composition and separate our subject from its background which makes the photo more visually appealing.
+To simplify a nature photo, you need to understand how the human brain organizes visual information.
+Gestalt principles—such as proximity, similarity, and continuity—how we group similar elements, recognize patterns, and simplify complex images when we perceive objects.

 Use Camera Setting to Highlight Your Subject